go-hacks/joygo/README.md

 Example to use the included conf with Fell Seal -> sudo ./joygo FellSeal.conf fell

+Reminder: The mouse is still active in game so make sure your cursor isn't off to the side or the game will scroll that direction and seem like a joystick is stuck but it's not ;)

 Things to come:

 1. I may add mouse controls for the joysticks.
 Some games may work okay with it.